westonganger/sexy_form.rb/README.md

 <a href='https://rubygems.org/gems/sexy_form.rb' target='_blank'><img height='21' style='border:0px;height:21px;' src='https://img.shields.io/gem/dt/sexy_form?color=brightgreen&label=Rubygems%20Downloads' border='0' alt='RubyGems Downloads' /></a>
 <a href='https://ko-fi.com/A5071NK' target='_blank'><img height='22' style='border:0px;height:22px;' src='https://az743702.vo.msecnd.net/cdn/kofi1.png?v=a' border='0' alt='Buy Me a Coffee'></a>

 Dead simple HTML form builder for Ruby with built-in support for many popular UI libraries such as Bootstrap.
 Pairs nicely with any Ruby web framework such as Rails

+#### DEPRECRATED
+> While this was a fun experiment, this library has some [usability issues currently](https://github.com/westonganger/sexy_form.rb/issues/4) and I intend to no longer support this gem to be more effective with my time.
+For Rails, please just use [simple_form](https://github.com/heartcombo/simple_form).
+If someone really loves this gem and wants to contribute I am still happy to accept PRs and also happy to talk maintainership for consistent contributors.

 # Features